jdmagasin/nifH_amplicons_DADA2/README.md

 ## Repository contents

 - **[Installation](Installation/INSTALL.txt):**  Documentation for installing (mini)conda and required conda and R packages.
-- **[Example](Example/EXAMPLE.txt):** A small example data set for testing your installation and learning how to create the parameter file and table of input FASTQ files.
+- **[Example](Example/EXAMPLE.txt):** A small example data set for testing your installation and learning how to create the parameter file and the table of input FASTQ files.
+A second example shows how to compare pipeline outputs, e.g., ASVs and total abundances obtained when using different pipeline parameters.
+This is an important step before committing to the ASVs that you will use in your analysis.
 - **run_DADA2_pipeline.sh:**  Main script that runs the whole pipeline.

 - **scripts:** Helper scripts used by run_DADA2_pipeline.sh.